Huimin0114/Sensor-Measurement/DHT-11 NewFolder/README.md

 # Conclusion

 By directly observing and analyzing experimental data,we can determine the measurement range of the DHT-11 sensor under specific test conditions.
-This approach offers a direct and practical way to verify the sensor's performance, especially in application development and environmental monitoring projects.
-It's important to note that the actual performance of the sensor in practical applications may be influenced by various factors, including  environmental conditions,  placement.Therefore, these external factors should be considered .
+This approach offers a direct and practical way to verify the sensor's performance.